This post may contain affiliate links. As an Amazon.com Associate I earn from qualifying purchases. Find full disclosures here.

 Exclusive Pumping Sample Schedules

 Note: these are sample schedules and a frame of reference.
-It is always best to consult with your lactation counselor before implementing any breastfeeding routines.
+It is always best to consult with a lactation counselor before implementing any breastfeeding routines.

 An exclusive pumper’s schedule for the first 3-4 months postpartum is daunting to say the least.
 Basically, exclusive pumping takes the place of a baby’s feeding habits.